A fantasy story in a series of 'Fairy Tales of the Old Zoo' by Nika Bathen

 The zoo director was an old-fashioned and cautious person.
 He feared that the dragon would grow up and smash the cage to pieces.
 The marketing director assured that ticket sales would grow two and a half times, not to mention sales of souvenirs and calendars.
 The development manager promised to exchange the grown dragon for a white elephant, a tiger, or at least a bear.
 The chief accountant was worried that someone would certainly try to steal the rare animal.

-They had heated debates for a long time.
-Finally, they decided collectively to leave the little dragon in the zoo, but be on guard.
+They had a heated debate for a long time.
+Finally, they decided collectively to leave the little dragon in the zoo, but to remain watchful of it.
 The little dragon was immediately relocated to a large personal cage in the backyard.
 They did not dare to show the mysterious beast to the public.

 The kittens were taken from their mother to be given away.
 There were always many people who were on the waiting list for Manka's children.